StackVista/stackstate-docs/setup/agent/migrate-agent-v1-to-v2/migrate-agent-v1-to-v2-docker.md

 ### Downtime

 Running Agent V1 (legacy) and Agent V2 at the same time on a single machine will result in missing data.
-For this reason, StackState Agent will need to be down for the entire of the migration process.
+For this reason, Rancher Observability Agent will need to be down for the entire of the migration process.
 The exact length of time required to complete the migration process will vary depending on your specific environment and the number of Agent checks that need to be migrated.

 ### Performance

 Switching from Agent V1 (legacy) to Agent V2 can either increase or decrease the number of resources used.
 Unlike Agent V1 (legacy), Agent V2 allows for synchronous execution of checks.
-This provides a better StackState experience, but may result in increased resource requirements.
+This provides a better Rancher Observability experience, but may result in increased resource requirements.

 ## Migration process - Docker-Compose